 Bonus Depreciation, is an additional first-year depreciation allowance.
 According to the Internal Revenue Service (IRS), bonus depreciation allows business taxpayers to deduct additional depreciation for the cost of qualifying business property, beyond normal depreciation allowances.
 It’s intended to spur capital purchases by all business taxpayers, small, mid-sized and large.

 Before the TCJA, the IRS limited Bonus Depreciation to new equipment.
 The law now allows for depreciation on used equipment, though it must be “first use” by the purchasing business.
 The rules allowed Bonus Depreciation to 100% for all qualified purchases made between September 27, 2017 and January 1, 2023.
-Bonus Depreciation ramped down to 80% in 2023, and will be reduced to 60% for 2024.
-Bonus depreciation will continue to ramp down for ensuing years: 40% for 2025, 20% for 2026, and 0% beginning in 2027.
+Bonus Depreciation ramped down to 80% in 2023 and 60% for 2024.
+Bonus depreciation continues to ramp down for ensuing years: 40% in 2025, 20% in 2026, and 0% beginning in 2027.

 While each deduction can help businesses deduct purchasing costs for their property, combining them can offer the greatest possible benefits.
 IRS rules require that most businesses apply Section 179 first, followed by bonus depreciation.